 - (1) No long-term contracts for imports on this interface. - (2) The maximum import tested on these interfaces is the capacity import capability on the interface.
-The details of the capacity import capability are presented yearly at a PAC meeting typically in Q1 of each year for the next year's FCA. - (3) While there are currently 81.8 MW of long-term contracts in place over the NY to NE interface, they are due to expire on August 31, 2025, which is within the 10-year planning horizon and therefore cannot be relied upon for entire planning horizon.
-The 81.8 MW of long-term contracts is bounded by the proposed transfer levels of 0 and 1,400 MW. - (4) The 950 MW value is based on a review of the Hydro Québec Interconnection Capability Credit (HQICC) in past auctions.
-When conducting an analysis based on winter peak, the ISO may
+The details of the capacity import capability are presented yearly at a PAC meeting typically in Q1 of each year for the next year's FCA. - (3) There are currently 81.8 MW of long-term contracts in place over the NY to NE interface that expire on April 30, 2032, which is within the 10-year planning horizon.
+These contracts cannot, therefore be relied upon for the entire planning horizon.
+The 81.8 MW of long-term contracts is bounded by the proposed transfer levels of 0 and 1,400 MW.